Pet Owners

 Internal Medicine

-The Internal Medicine service is concerned with diagnosing complex medical diseases of the internal body systems, such as those affecting the heart, lungs, stomach, liver, kidneys, blood and hormones.
+The Internal Medicine service is concerned with diagnosing complex medical diseases of the internal body systems, such as those affecting the lungs, stomach, liver, kidneys, blood and hormones.

-Remote Internal Medicine Consultations
+Internal Medicine Remote Consultations

-This remote consultation costs £150
+This remote consultation costs £251

 Please note there will be another fee if your pet is admitted into the hospital.